 There are also some special rules for “father-son” situations (if the father played over a 100 games with one club it can claim preferential draft rights to his son) and for international players.
 In 2015, for the first time, an American made it to the AFL through this route as Jason Holmes debuted with St Kilda.
 Holmes, like all of the American players in the pipeline now, are changing from another sport (e.g. college basketball) and not from playing the game in a US or Canadian amateur league.
 In 2018, an American international player, Mason Cox, emerged as a star player for Collingwood and scored three goals in the Grand Final.
 It was the "sensation" of the season down under.

 A: It's the big gorilla.
-Consider this: It's the fourth best attended sport (based on average per game of 33,300 ) in the world.
-In 2018, the total attendance record for the year was set; in part due to the new stadium in Perth.
-The domestic TV contract in Australia pays the league more than A$500 million per year in a country with just 24 million people.
+Consider this: It's the fourth best attended sport (based on average per game of 35,100 ) in the world.
+In 2019, the total attendance record for the year was set (2nd consecutive year).
+The domestic TV contract in Australia pays the league more than A$500 million (US$345 million) per year in a country with just 24 million people.
 Not NFL dollars but pretty good and quite possibly only the NFL and English Premier League do significantly better on a relative basis.
 From a market share standpoint they are actually more dominant in Australia than the NFL is in the US.
 It is the biggest sport in Australia, or at least in all but the states of New South Wales and Queensland where rugby has a claim.
 The equivalent of the Super Bowl, known as the Grand Final, usually draws 90,000+ in attendance and about 1 in 6 Australians watch it.

 A: Yes.
-The AFLW has played two seasons as of 2018 and is gradually expanding.
+The AFLW has played three seasons as of 2019 and is gradually expanding.
 To date, the season is played in the run up to the main AFL season from January to a Grand Final the week before the main AFL season.
-The league now has 8 teams, expanding to 10 in 2019.
-Players are paid relatively low salaries for a partial year, making them "semi-pro" in US parlance but it is a promising start and the quality of play jumped dramatically in the second year.
+The league now has 8 teams, expanding to 10 in 2019 and 14 in 2020.
+Players are paid relatively low salaries for a partial year, making them "semi-pro" in US parlance but it is a promising start and the quality of play jumped dramatically in the second and third years.
 There is considerable debate in how the league will expand and schedule in coming years but the AFL has made a high level commitment to the league.